hpcgarage/intrepyddguide/optimizations.md

-The following sections summarize a set of  optimization techniques that aim to improve the performance and energy of an Intrepydd kernel.
-The algorithm improvement examples represent two simple possibilities.
+The following sections summarize a set of  optimization techniques that aim to improve the performance and energy of an Intrepydd kernel:
-Many other such improvements are possible, depending on the algorithms that you are working on.
 1. Algorithmic improvement -- Loop Invariant Code Motion (LICM)
 2. Algorithmic improvement -- Dead Code Elimination (DCE), including element-based DCE for sparse matrices
 3. Parallelization
 4. Locality optimizations

+The
+algorithmic improvement examples in sections 1 and 2 represent two simple approaches.
+Many other related improvements are possible, depending on the algorithms that you are working on.

-### 1. Loop invariant code motion
+### 1. Algorithmic improvement -- Loop Invariant Code Motion (LICM)

 "Loop invariant code" refers to subcomputations that redundantly compute the same value in different iterations of a loop.
 Consider the following